TBMCPlugins/Chroma-Chat/README.md

 You can use this mode to protect yourself if you connect from a chat-only client.
 This will make you invincible, but unable to move, teleport or interact with the world in any way.

 #### Rainbow chat (/u c)
-Rainbow/Presser colors.
+Chat in rainbow/Presser colors.

 ### Admins
 Type /u admin for a list of the commands.
-#### Seeing status of flairs (/u admin playerinfo)
+#### Seeing player information (/u admin playerinfo)
-You can check someone's flair status in case something goes wrong.
+You can check someone's flair status and other infos in case something goes wrong.

 It outputs the player name (useful if something goes *really* wrong), the player's current ingame flair, the Reddit username, and their flair status: